mjohnson324/blockhead/README.md

       { x: startX - length, y: startY + length, type: "none" },
 ```

-Level Data is fed to the level generator, which takes each level array and constructs arrays of tile objects to track floor information during play.
+Level Data is fed to the level generator (code below), which takes each level array and constructs arrays of tile objects to track floor information during play.

 ``` JavaScript
 const levelGenerator = (length) => {